bojand/fsto-2018-grpc/slides.md

 - My name is Bojan Djurkovic and I am from Fredericton New Brunswick.
 - I work as a Lead Software Engineer at Cvent
-- Cvent a company headquartered in Washington DC, and we make software solutions for planning and managing events similar to this one
+- Cvent a company that makes software solutions for planning and managing conventions and conferences and events similar to this one, but we're not involved with this event, and I am here kind of on my own
-- But we're not involved with this event, and I am here on my own
+- We're headquartered in Washington DC, and we're probably one of the bigger companies you have never heard of.
+We're around 3500 employees with offices all over the world and we have 2 offices in Canada, in Vancouver and Fredericton
-- I should mention though that we are hiring and the cost of living in Fredericton is more favourable than Toronto
+- I should mention that we are hiring and the cost of living in Fredericton is more favourable than Toronto
 - Currently most of my work at Cvent involves Java and Kafka
 - On the side I try to explore different technologies and do some open source
 - Over the past couple of years most of that has been focused on gRPC